Looking for something specific? Skip ahead.

 In the Social Sharing section, you can Disable or re-Enable Sharing for the event.

 The last section on this page allows you to Hide or Delete the event.
 Clicking to Hide an event will make it invisible to site visitors (except org admins and the event hosts).
 Attendees will not be notified that the event has been hidden.
 When you want the event to be visible again, click the Unhide button.
 You can also Delete an event.
 This will delete the event itself and will also delete all attendee information.
 Deleting an event is final and it CANNOT be undone.
 You can also click to Hide an event.

-The Settings tab allows admins to override the automatic emails and post-RSVP daisy chains.
+The Settings tab allows admins to override the automatic emails, update the attendee form, toggle the discussion forum, and override the post-RSVP daisy chains.

 There are three default emails that may be automatically sent to event attendees.
 While the text of these emails can be set at the global level, admins can also override this text at the individual event level.
 The available options are:

 - Override thank attendee email content: This email is sent when a user RSVPs Yes to an event.†